pvcraven/web-development-class/source/assignments/basic_html.rst

 Project Overview
 ----------------

-We will be working on building a website for a ficticious organization throughout the semeter.
+We will be working on building a website for a fictitious organization throughout the semester.
 We will learn how to work on a website in groups.
 This is the start of that website.

 How to Work in Pairs